YellowMinionPlannet/Notes/OfficialDoc_AzurePipeline.md

 # Pipeline decorator context

-This part introduces how to make your customized decorator interact with current task, this is optional material, please read [here](https://learn.microsoft.com/en-us/azure/devops/extend/develop/pipeline-decorator-context?toc=%2Fazure%2Fdevops%2Fpipelines%2Ftoc.json&view=azure-devops)
+This part introduces how to make your customized decorator interact with current task, this is optional material, please read [here for more info](https://learn.microsoft.com/en-us/azure/devops/extend/develop/pipeline-decorator-context?toc=%2Fazure%2Fdevops%2Fpipelines%2Ftoc.json&view=azure-devops).

 # Specify conditions

 ***Importance***
 job, stage will run:

 1. no dependOn settings
 2. or, all its dependencies completed or succeeded

 step will run:

 1. nothing fail in its job
 2. and, preceeding step is completed

 Common conditions:

 - Succeeded: Run only all previous dependencies succeed, `condition: succeeded()`
 - Succeeded or failed: Run even fails, but don't run when canceled, `condition: succeededOrFailed()`
 - Always: Run even canceled, `condition: always()`